EDCI - Education Curriculum & Instr

 EDCI 546 Administration of the School Library: 3 Credits (3 Lec)

-PREREQUISITE: Graduate standing and admission to the library media certificate program.
-Explore trends, procedures, and techniques in the administration of the school library including management, leadership skills, budgeting, facility design, and evaluation techniques
+PREREQUISITE: Graduate standing and admission to the library media certificate program, or permission of instructor.
+(F, Su) Explore trends, procedures, and techniques in the administration of the school library including management, leadership skills, budgeting, facility design, and evaluation techniques

 EDCI 547 Inquiry Based Learning for School Librarians: 3 Credits (3 Lec)